Consistent Accurate Grading

 If customers cards do not ship within 10 business days from the time they are received at our office, customer is eligible for the money-back guarantee.
 Days are counted in business days, with day one being the first full business day after the cards arrive at our office, with the day the cards ship counting as fulfillment of our 10 day guarantee/promise.

-Submitting Cards for Grading
+Submitting Cards For Grading

 Has Never Been Easier